virtuald/frc-gcc-vm/README.md

 frc-gcc-vm
 ==========

-This is a vagrant-based VM
+This is a vagrant-based VM that allows you to install the FRC GCC 4.8 build packages so you can build executables for the FRC cRIO platform.

 This has been tested on OSX, but it should run equally well on Linux and on Windows platforms.
 File a bug report if you find this to not be the case.